 The Kernel Of Small Teams

-Enterprises might be recognised as entities, but in reality they are simple virtual boundaries constructed of people, bound by an identity and governance.
-Enterprises are not so much machines, but clusters of people working together towards common goals, to share common rewards in a competitive environment; a tribe with a purpose.
-If we consider enterprises to be constructs of people as opposed to faceless machines and functional structures, then we can learn alot from anthropology, social sciences, phycology and be inspired by biomimicry.
+Enterprises might be recognised as entities, but in reality, they are simple virtual boundaries constructed of people, bound by identity and governance.
+Enterprises are not machines, but clusters of people working together towards common goals, to share common rewards in a competitive environment; a tribe with a purpose.
+If we consider enterprises to be constructs of people as opposed to faceless machines and functional structures, then we can learn a lot from anthropology, social sciences, phycology and be inspired by biomimicry.

 What We Can Learn From Cellular Division (Mitosis and Meiosis)

 The patterns of scale and growth might be challenging for enterprises, but we can draw inspiration from biomimicry, where pre-existing biological patterns such as cellular division.
 These patterns exist to support scale within an immensely more complex environment.
 In the most simplistic terms, cells maintain strong embedded relationships to know when to divide and when to stop through special proteins called cyclins.
 They also use some simple rules such as having limits to size.
 Cells don’t grow in size, they replicate structures.